 - 1. UNIT REQUIREMENT: A minimum of 60 semester units of course credit in a selected curriculum. - 2.
 SCHOLARSHIP REQUIREMENT: A "C" (2.0) grade-point-average or better. - 3.
 RESIDENCE REQUIREMENT: Completion of at least 12 units of credit in residence, completion of a majority of the major requirement units in residence, and attendance at the college during the semester in which the requirements are completed. - 4.
 READING AND WRITTEN COMPETENCY: Completion of the following course with a grade of "C" or better: English 101 (or its equivalent at another college); A grade of "C" or better in a college course that meets CSU GE Area A2 or IGETC Area 1A requirements; A score of 3 or higher on the following AP Exams: English Language and Composition or English Composition and Literature, or similar. - 5.
 MATHEMATICAL COMPETENCY: Continuing students with catalog rights from prior to fall 2019 who place into any transfer-level math course have met math competency for all AA/AS degrees.
-Students admitted fall 2019 or later may meet competency by verifying earning a grade of C- or higher in Algebra 2 or equivalent or higher at a US regionally accredited high school or college, or through other means as defined below.
-Placement into a transfer level mathematics course; A score of 3 or higher on the following AP exams: Calculus AB, Calculus BC, or Statistics, or similar. - 6.
+Students admitted fall 2019 or later may meet competency by verifying earning a grade of C- or higher in the course typically known as Intermediate Algebra or equivalent or higher at a US regionally accredited high school or college, or through other means as defined below.
+A score of 3 or higher on the following AP exams: Calculus AB, Calculus BC, or Statistics, or similar.
+Verification of passing with a grade of C or P or higher a California Community College course that meets the California State University General Education Breadth (CSU GE Breadth) requirement in Area B4: Mathematics/Quantitative Reasoning and/or the Intersegmental General Education Transfer Curriculum (IGETC) in Area 2A: Mathematical Concepts and Quantitative Reasoning. - 6.
 THREE GENERAL EDUCATION PLANS are offered at the colleges of the Los Angeles Community College District (LACCD) to meet the general education requirements for the associate degree.
 The LACCD GE Plan is appropriate for students planning to earn an associate degree without transfer.
 Students planning to transfer to a four-year university should follow either the CSU GE-Breadth plan or the IGETC plan.
 The LACCD GE plan may NOT be used for Associate Degrees for Transfer (ADTs).
 ADT degrees require completion of either CSU GE or IGETC (for CSU).
 Meet with a counselor to discuss your options.